iAmmar7/productly/README.md

 - Filter by category features.
 - Unit test cases for a few components.

+## Possible improvements
+- Write more test cases and increase the unit test coverage.
+- On-demand ISR for advertisement banner update.

 ## Technologies

 Tools and technologies used in this project